DynamoDS/RefineryPrimer/README.md

 * if you’d like to add or edit sections of the Primer itself, please head over to our Github repository https://github.com/DynamoDS/GenerativePrimer

-* have an example workflow of generative design ?
+* have an example workflow of generative design?
 Head over to our contribution guidelines https://github.com/DynamoDS/GenerativePrimer/CONTRIBUTING.md and see how you can add it to the Community examples section

 ---